 - Risk of kidney or liver damage

-If you would like us to review your case, contact us on-line and we will evaluate your case and tell you whether we thing you have a claim that may entitle you to compensation.
+If you would like us to review your case, contact us online and we will evaluate your case and tell you whether we think you have a claim that may entitle you to compensation.
 Or call 800-553-8082.

 The following information would help us evaluate your possible claim: